Hayim Greenberg

-Hayim Greenberg (חַיִּים גרינברג 1889, Todirești, Beletsky Uyezd, Bessarabia – 1953) was a Jewish-American thinker and Labor Zionist thinker.
+Hayim Greenberg (חַיִּים גרינברג 1889, Todirești, Beletsky Uyezd, Bessarabia – 1953, New York City) was a Jewish-American thinker and Labor Zionist thinker.
 He was the head of Poalei Zion and he was the editor along with Marie Syrkin of the important American Zionist journal Jewish Frontier.
 Its writers included David Ben-Gurion, Moshe Shertok, Sholom Asch and Maurice Samuel.

 He edited a literary journal, Kadima, in Kiev in 1920 with Koigen and Fischel Schneerson.

 There are centers named after him in Argentina, United States, and Israel.
+Greenberg was one of the founders of Kinneret Day School, currently based in Riverdale, NY.

 Essays and Ideology

 He created the ideological vision of the 1950s and 60's vision, where all American Jews of all creeds could unite behind the Zionist cause.

 His seminal, still used today, is entitled "Patriotism and Plural Loyalties" wherein Greenberg discusses the accusation of dual loyalty directed at American Zionists.
 This essay has been compare to the recent multi-cultural work of K. Anthony Appiah in Insider/Outsider: American Jews and Multiculturalism.

 He recast Zionism in an American idiom, Labor Zionists in the 1920s and 1930s drew upon America’s own pioneering past, comparing the halutzim—the Labor movement’s pioneers in Palestine—to the Pilgrim settlers of New England, to the cowboys of the Wild West, and even to Horatio Alger.
 American Jews viewed Palestine as the new Jewish frontier.
 Steeped in American mythology, they romanticized the settling of the ancient Jewish homeland as a celebration of “independence, adventure, industry, physical strength, youthful optimism, surety of purpose and expansion.”

 Zionism is more than the expression of a positive attitude to Israel; it is also more than Aliyah.
 Zionist ideology represents an all-encompassing approach to the problems of the Jewish People.
 Zionism derives from Judaism and can not be separated from it.
 It finds its fullest expression in the individual for whom it represents the culmination of a sound Jewish education.